Top 5 Acoustic Guitar Brands for Intermediate Players

 Even though this is supposed to be a top-five list there are a few other companies I think are worth mentioning here.
 Here are my honorable mentions:

-- Ovation: This is a brand that some players love, and others don’t quite get.
+- Ovation: Ovation is a somewhat underrated guitar brand in my opinion.
+They are a brand that some players love, and others don’t quite get.
 They build acoustic-electric instruments with a unique and innovative design technique where the back of the guitar is a bowl shape, and made from a synthetic material called Lyrachord.
 It might sound super modern, but Ovation has been around since the 1960s, and this design has stood the test of time.
 It’s a different kind of guitar, and not for everyone, but I think this is one of those don’t knock it ‘til you try it things.
 So check out an Ovation and decide for yourself!

 - Breedlove: I have become increasingly enamored with Breedlove, enough so that I decided to mention them here.
 Breedlove guitars have a unique look, and some excellent appointments.
 This is another American company based out of Oregon, and their instruments (to me) seem to capture the woody vibe of the Pacific Northwest.
 You can find options in the Breedlove catalog for every kind of player, including affordable models, such as those in the Discovery Series.
 Breedlove may be a lesser-known name compared to some on this list, but I suggest checking them out.